meteor/meteor/content/testing.md

 <h3 id="mocha">Recommended: Mocha</h3>

 In this article, we'll use the popular [Mocha](https://mochajs.org) test runner alongside the [Chai](http://chaijs.com) assertion library to test our application.
-In order to write tests in Mocha, we can add the [`practicalmeteor:mocha`](https://atmospherejs.com/practicalmeteor/mocha) package to our app.
+In order to write and run tests in Mocha, we need to add an appropriate test driver package.

+There are several options.
+Choose the ones that makes sense for your app.
+You may depend on more than one and set up different test commands for different situations.

+* [practicalmeteor:mocha](https://atmospherejs.com/practicalmeteor/mocha) Runs client and server package or app tests and displays all results in a browser.
+Use [spacejam](https://www.npmjs.com/package/spacejam) for command line / CI support.
+* [dispatch:mocha-phantomjs](https://atmospherejs.com/dispatch/mocha-phantomjs) Runs client and server package or app tests using PhantomJS and reports all results in the server console.
+Can be used for running tests on a CI server.
+Has a watch mode.
+* [dispatch:mocha-browser](https://atmospherejs.com/dispatch/mocha-browser) Runs client and server package or app tests with Mocha reporting client results in a web browser and server results in the server console.
+Has a watch mode.
+* [dispatch:mocha](https://atmospherejs.com/dispatch/mocha) Runs server-only package or app tests with Mocha and reports all results in the server console.
+Can be used for running tests on a CI server.
+Has a watch mode.

+NOTE: Currently tests may not run properly if you add both a `practicalmeteor:*` package and a `dispatch:*` package to your app.
+This is being fixed.
+See [this issue](https://github.com/practicalmeteor/meteor-mocha/issues/23).

+These packages don't do anything in development or production mode.
+They declare themselves `testOnly` so they are not even loaded outside of testing.
+But when our app is run in [test mode](#test-modes), the test driver package takes over, executing test code on both the client and server, and rendering results to the browser.

+Here's how we can add the [`practicalmeteor:mocha`](https://atmospherejs.com/practicalmeteor/mocha) package to our app:

 ```bash
 meteor add practicalmeteor:mocha
 ```

-This package also doesn't do anything in development or production mode (in fact it declares itself `testOnly` so it is not even included in those modes), but when our app is run in [test mode](#test-modes), it takes over, executing test code on both the client and server, and rendering results to the browser.
+<h2 id="test-files">Test Files</h2>

 Test files themselves (for example a file named `todos-item.test.js` or `routing.app-specs.coffee`) can register themselves to be run by the test driver in the usual way for that testing library.
 For Mocha, that's by using `describe` and `it`: